Prince Ernest Augustus of Hanover (born 1914): Life

 Ernest Augustus with his mother in 1914.

-The christening of Ernst August in the summer of 1914 was the last great gathering of European monarchs before the start of World War I. He had an illustrious list of godparents: George V of the United Kingdom, Franz Joseph I of Austria, Nicholas II of Russia, Ludwig III of Bavaria, Frederick Francis IV, Grand Duke of Mecklenburg-Schwerin, Prince Adalbert of Prussia, Prince Oskar of Prussia, Prince Maximilian of Baden, the 1st Royal Bavarian Heavy Cavalry Regiment, and all four of his grandparents: the German Emperor and Empress and the Duke and Duchess of Cumberland.

 He ceased being heir to the duchy of Brunswick at the age of four, when his father abdicated in 1918.
 After his father's death in 1953, he became head of the House of Hanover.

 During World War II, he fought at the Russian Front as Oberleutnant in the staff of Generaloberst Erich Hoepner.
 He was seriously injured near Kharkiv in spring 1943.
 After the 20 July plot in 1944, he was imprisoned for a few weeks by the Gestapo in Berlin.

 He had joined the SS in 1933 and remained a member for one year.
 His official "denazification" certificate from 1949 vetting his Third Reich associations classified him as "a nominal Nazi supporter", without being a Nazi party member, and according to a Foreign Office record.

 In 1938 his sister, Princess Frederica had married the later King Paul of Greece and in 1946 his younger brother Prince George William married Princess Sophie of Greece and Denmark, thus becoming the brother-in-law of Prince Philip, Duke of Edinburgh and Queen Elizabeth II of the United Kingdom.